 The principal findings are outlined below including a brief description of the basis for the confidence ratings and level of evidence conclusions for the human and non-human animal data that support the immune hazard identification conclusions for PFOA.
-These conclusions are based on evidence that PFOA exposure results in suppression of the antibody response and increased hypersensitivity-related effects, the two primary immune outcomes with the strongest bodies of evidence from human and experimental animal studies.
-The human and animal bodies of evidence both indicate that higher serum levels of PFOS are associated with suppression of the antibody response and increased hypersensitivity-related effects, the antibody response and increased hypersensitivity-related effects of PFOS are associated with suppression of the antibody response and increased hypersensitivity-related effects and presents the confidence ratings summaries for the bodies of evidence.
+These conclusions are based on evidence that PFOA exposure results in suppression of the antibody response and increased hypersensitivity-related effects, the primary immune outcome with the strongest bodies of evidence from human and experimental animal studies.
+The human and animal bodies of evidence both indicate that higher serum levels of PFOA are associated with suppression of the antibody response.
+Table 6 outlines the evidence profile for PFOA immunotoxicity based on the antibody response data and presents the confidence ratings summaries for the bodies of evidence.